contributte/cache/.docs/README.md

 ## Cache Factory

-This simple extesions is at all very useful.
-Don't wase of time of passing directly `Nette\Caching\IStorage` to your classes.
-You our tuned `CacheFactory`.
+This simple extesions is very useful.
+Don't waste time by passing `Nette\Caching\IStorage` directly to your classes.
+Use our tuned `CacheFactory`.

 ```yaml
 extensions:
     cache: Contributte\Cache\DI\CacheFactoryExtension
 ```

-By default is provided `Nette\Caching\Cache` when `$cacheFactory->create()` is called.
+By default `Nette\Caching\Cache` is provided when `$cacheFactory->create()` is called.
 You can change it to your implementation.

 ```yaml
 services: